solarwinds/apm-go/examples/README.md

 # Examples

-In this directory you will find examples of how to instrument your code using this library, as well at _de facto_ standard OpenTelemetry instrumentation libraries.
+In this directory you will find examples of how to instrument your code using this library, as well as _de facto_ standard OpenTelemetry instrumentation libraries.

 Current examples: